solariumphp/solarium/docs/plugins.md

 BufferedAdd plugin
 ------------------

-When you need to do a lot of document inserts or updates, for instance a bulk update or initial indexing, it’s most efficient to do this in batches.
+When you need to do a lot of document inserts, updates or deletes, for instance a bulk update or initial indexing, it’s most efficient to do this in batches.
 This makes a lot more difference than you might think, for some benchmarks see [this_blog post](http://www.raspberry.nl/2011/04/08/solr-update-performance/).

-This can be done very easily with this plugin, you can simply keep feeding documents, it will automatically create batch update queries for you.
+This can be done very easily with this plugin, you can simply keep feeding documents and deletes, it will automatically create batch update queries for you.

 ### Some notes

 -   You can set a custom buffer size.
 The default is 100 documents, a safe value.
 By increasing this you can get even better performance, but depending on your document size at some level you will run into memory or request limits.
 A value of 1000 has been successfully used for indexing 200k documents.
 -   You can use the createDocument method with array input, but you can also manually create document instance and use the addDocument(s) method.
--   With buffer size X an update request with be sent to Solr for each X docs.
-You can just keep feeding docs.
+-   With buffer size X an update request with be sent to Solr for each X docs and/or deletes.
+You can just keep feeding docs and deletes.
 These buffer flushes don’t include a commit.
 This is done on purpose.
 You can add a commit when you’re done, or you can use the Solr auto commit feature.
 -   When you are done with feeding the buffer you need to manually flush it one time.
-This is because there might still be some docs in the buffer that haven’t been flushed yet.
+This is because there might still be some docs and deletes in the buffer that haven’t been flushed yet.
 -   Alternatively you can end with a commit call.
-This will also flush the docs, and adds a commit command.
+This will also flush the docs and deletes, and adds a commit command.
 -   The buffer also has a clear method to reset the buffer contents.
-However documents that have already been flushed cannot be cleared.
+However documents and deletes that have already been flushed cannot be cleared.
 -   Using the 'setEndpoint' method you can select which endpoint should be used.
 If you don't set a specific endpoint, the default endpoint of the client instance will be used.

 ### Events

 #### solarium.bufferedAdd.addDocument

 For each document that is added an 'AddDocument' event is triggered.
-This even has access to the document being added.
+This event has access to the document being added.

+#### solarium.bufferedAdd.addDeleteById

+For each delete by id that is added an 'AddDeleteById' event is triggered.
+This event has access to the document id to delete.

+#### solarium.bufferedAdd.addDeleteQuery

+For each delete query that is added an 'AddDeleteQuery' event is triggered.
+This event has access to the query that will be used to delete matching documents.

 #### solarium.bufferedAdd.preFlush

 Triggered just before a flush.
-Has access to the document buffer and overwrite and commitWithin settings
+Has access to the document buffer and overwrite and commitWithin settings.

 #### solarium.bufferedAdd.postFlush

 Triggered just after a flush.
-Has access to the flush (update query) result
+Has access to the flush (update query) result.

 #### solarium.bufferedAdd.preCommit

 Triggered just before a commit.
-Has access to the document buffer and all commit settings
+Has access to the document buffer and all commit settings.

 #### solarium.bufferedAdd.postCommit

 Triggered just after a commit.
-Has access to the commit (update query) result
+Has access to the commit (update query) result.

 ### Example usage